 You will also want to look out for stolen prescription pads or medication.
 A person’s legally prescribed medications will always be clearly labeled with the dose and patient’s name.

 Those suffering from oxy addiction might have stolen someone else’s prescription or forged their own.

-OxyContin abuse and addiction is a serious matter because it can lead to a fatal overdose due to heart attack or respiratory depression.
+OxyContin abuse and addiction is a serious matter because it can lead to a fatal overdose due to a heart attack or respiratory depression.
 Because of that, getting help for an OxyContin addiction is crucial.

 To start your recovery journey, you will likely have to go through an inpatient detox program because of the drug’s intense withdrawal symptoms.

 Then, you can move on to personalized outpatient treatment.
-True Recovery is a fully licensed and certified detox facility and OxyContin addiction treatment center.
+True is a fully licensed and certified detox facility and OxyContin addiction treatment center.

 Our highly experienced and professional staff is dedicated to helping you reach your personal and rehab goals in a comfortable and safe setting, and our unique addiction treatment programs help you achieve a successful recovery from OxyContin drug abuse and other opiate addictions.

 For people who are addicted to OxyContin, the decision to quit is a major and positive step toward a drug-free future.
 However, it is often marred by trepidation, as quitting opiate painkillers can present challenges that lead to suffering or discomfort.

 The fear of severe withdrawal symptoms can be so intense that it may affect one’s ability to stop or stay off of the drug.